asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 Most of these structure their API around a specific object: the *Game* object, which is interacted with by querying legal moves, making moves, and, optionally, undoing moves.
 That's it.
 The Game object tracks the state of all elements in the game.

 The most straightforward way to do that is a struct.
-I do not really know if this is the "optimal" arrangment of fields, but I am doing what makes sense to me.
+I do not really know if this is the "optimal" arrangement of fields, but I am doing what makes sense to me.

 ```odin
 Player :: enum u8 {